Although it didn’t exist during his lifetime, Dr. Calvin Blake was posthumously honored by the town in 1897 with this

 Dr. Charles A. Moulton (1860-1946) had been living in St. Albans when he purchased the lawyer’s Blake Street home about 1898 where he and his family lived until 1901 before building a new house and business on Elm Street for his newly renamed Hartland & St. Albans Telephone Company.

-In 1901, Thomas A. Linn and his wife, Clarabelle Osborne, purchased the house from Dr. Moulton and gave it as a wedding gift to his daughter, Carrie May Linn, who had married Dr. Lynn H. Blanchard on December 11, 1901.
+In 1901, Thomas A. Linn and his wife Clarabelle Osborne purchased the house from Dr. Moulton and gave it as a wedding gift to his daughter, Carrie May Linn, who had married Dr. Lynn H. Blanchard on December 11, 1901.
 Dr. Blanchard was operating the Hartland Drug Store on Commercial Street at the time.
-They later moved to Pittsfield where he became a doctor full time.
+They later moved to Pittsfield where he became a full time physician.

 It would later become the home of Dr. Paul R. Briggs following his move to Hartland to join the Scott-Webb Memorial Hospital Medical Staff in 1935.
 Although the house eventually fell into severe disrepair, it is currently (2020) under renovation by its new owners.

 Moulton-Blanchard-Briggs Residence on Blake Street

 In 1964, Mr. & Mrs. Neil Turcotte purchased the former Thomas Linn Residence and began operating it as Crestwood Nursing Home.

 Former Thomas Archibald Linn Residence – 1987